Tjoms99/Inventory_management/README.md

   2. Windows
   3. Web

-### API documentation can be found under "docs\api".
+### API documentation can be found under "doc\api".
 Then open "index.html"

 ### Server is hosted locally using XAMPP (Apache, mySQL, FileZilla).
 To replicate:
 	1. Put web (located in "apps\") in "C:\xampp\htdocs\dashboard\".